Claiming Casualty and Theft Losses on Your Tax Return

 - Progressive deterioration

 Progressive deterioration is damage that steadily occurs over an extended period of time.
 Damage caused by termite infestation, dry rot, and wet rot are all examples of non-deductible progressive deterioration losses.
-The damage must be caused by a sudden event, such as a sudden natural disaster, and it's unlikely that any type of infestation would qualify going forward from 2018 through 2025 because it probably wouldn't meet the rule that the U.S. President must declare the situation a disaster.
+The damage must have been caused by a sudden event, such as a natural disaster.
+It's unlikely that any type of infestation would qualify going forward from 2018 through 2025 either, because it wouldn't meet the rule that the U.S. President must declare the situation a disaster.

 Again, beginning in 2018, the theft must have occurred due to a presidential disaster area declaration.
-But you might have a theft loss if you were the victim of any of the following during the 2017 tax year:
+In 2017, you might have had a theft loss if you were the victim of blackmail, burglary, embezzlement, extortion, kidnapping for ransom, larceny, or robbery.

 Mislaid and Lost Property

-Property that's been mislaid or lost is not a theft and is generally not tax-deductible.
-If you lost property because of a sudden, unexpected, and unusual event, however, your loss might qualify as a casualty loss.
+Property that's been mislaid or lost is not a theft and is generally not tax-deductible, not before the new tax law took effect or in 2018.
+Your loss might have qualified as a casualty loss in 2017, however, if you lost property because of a sudden, unexpected, and unusual event.

 Losses on a Bank Deposit

-If you lost money because your bank became insolvent, your loss might be either a casualty loss or an ordinary loss.
+If you lost money in 2017 or earlier because your bank became insolvent, your loss might have been either a casualty loss or an ordinary loss.
 You might be able to claim a casualty loss if your deposit was with a bank, savings and loan association, credit union, or other financial institution that was a federally insured.

 If your deposit was not federally insured, you have an ordinary loss and this would be reported somewhat differently on your tax return.
 You would still have to itemize to claim it, but it would be a miscellaneous itemized deduction on line 28 of Schedule A rather than on line 22.